 The major classification group of AML is "AML and Related Precursor Neoplasms", as described in the revised 4th edition of the WHO, which includes the categories: AML with Recurrent Genetic Abnormalities, AML with Myelodysplasia-Related Changes, Therapy-Related Myeloid Neoplasms, AML NOS, Myeloid Sarcoma and Myeloid Proliferations Associated with Down Syndrome.
 Links to these categories as well as links to subcategories are listed below in the "WHO Classification Pages" section.
 In addition, significant genetic topics related to AML not currently considered a WHO-defined entity are also listed below in the "Other Related Pages" section.
 A summary of the changes to the revised 4th edition from the 2008 WHO edition has also recently been described.

 Acute myeloid leukemia (AML) represents a clonal proliferation of abnormal precursor cells of myeloid lineage.
 These leukemic cells lack maturation and do not function like their differentiated counterparts such as neutrophils, but rather rapidly proliferate in the marrow space and replace physiologic hematopoiesis.
 As a consequence, patients typically present with symptoms of pancytopenia, including fatigue, infection, and bleeding.
 According to the American Cancer Society, roughly 60,300 new cases of leukemia will be diagnosed in 2018, 32% of which will be due to AML.
-AML is predominantly seen in adults with a median age of 65 years and is more common in white males.
-AML is less common in pediatric populations, accounting for approximately 18% of childhood leukemias.
+AML is predominantly seen in adults with a median age of 65 years and is more common in white males and is is less common in pediatric populations, accounting for approximately 18% of childhood leukemias.
 The incidence of pediatric AML peaks in the first year of life, declines in years 5-9, and then increases again in years 10-15.
-The most common genetic factor contributing to pediatric AML is trisomy 21, which portends a 500-fold risk in the development of the AML subtype acute megakaryocytic leukemia.
-Other genetic influences include Fanconi anemia, familial monosomy 7, and in utero radiation.
+Trisomy 21 has been reported as the most common genetic factor for pediatric AML, which has been associated with a 500-fold risk in the development of the AML, particularly the acute megakaryocytic leukemia subtype.
+Several inherited genetic disorders also have an increased risk for AML including Fanconi anemia, familial monosomy 7, and in utero radiation.
 In adults, risk factors include environmental exposures (e.g., radiation, tobacco use, chemotherapy) and preceding myelodysplastic syndromes or myeloproliferative neoplasms.

 AML is characterized by molecular and cytogenetic heterogeneity that informs prognosis and clinical management.
 Translocations and inversions are common and typically result in structural rearrangements that create gene fusions that prohibit maturation or promote unregulated proliferation.
 For example, acute promyelocytic leukemia (APL) is characterized by a t(15;17)(q24.1;q21.1) that fuses the promyelocytic leukemia (PML) gene at 15q24.1 to the retinoic acid alpha-receptor (RARA) gene at 17q21.1, resulting in an accumulation of promyelocytes that cannot undergo differentiation into granulocytes.
 All-trans-retinoic acid (ATRA) and arsenic are two therapies useful in disrupting PML-RARA gene fusions and promoting promyelocytic differentiation, thereby preventing life-threatening complications such as fulminant disseminated intravascular coagulation (DIC).

-In addition to cytogenetic anomalies, mutations are likewise prevalent in AML, with up to 23 recurrent mutations currently identified.
+In addition to cytogenetic anomalies, mutations are likewise prevalent in AML.
 These mutations offer prognostic value regarding disease progression and recurrence and are evaluated alongside other prognostic factors, including age, performance status, chemoradiation history, and prior myelodysplastic disease.

 WHO Classification Pages (Includes Links to Content)

-- Acute Myeloid Leukemia (AML) with Minimal Differentiation - Acute Myeloid Leukemia (AML) without Maturation - Acute Myeloid Leukemia (AML) with Maturation - Acute Myelomonocytic Leukemia - Acute Monoblastic and Monocytic Leukemia - Pure Erythroid Leukemia - Acute Megakaryoblastic Leukemia (AMKL) - Acute Basophilic Leukemia - Acute Panmyelosis with Myelofibrosis
+- AML with Minimal Differentiation - AML without Maturation - AML with Maturation - Acute Myelomonocytic Leukemia - Acute Monoblastic and Monocytic Leukemia - Pure Erythroid Leukemia - Acute Megakaryoblastic Leukemia (AMKL) - Acute Basophilic Leukemia - Acute Panmyelosis with Myelofibrosis

 - Transient Abnormal Myelopoiesis (TAM) Associated with Down Syndrome - Myeloid Leukemia Associated with Down Syndrome